juergenweb/SnowFallAnimation/README.md

 If you want to use a different date format, such as "d.m.Y", you can change the format within the language file for this module because the format is saved as a translatable string.

+## License

+MIT License - feel free to use in both personal and commercial projects.